 How do you play?

 Finally, how do you play?
 Begin with students who are assigned to the game sitting close together with the bin between them, as shown in the picture.
-You can play this game with a few students or even whole group, which is how I teach my class to play.
+You can play this game with a few students or even a whole group, which is how I teach my class to play.
 Now, students have to close their eyes and reach into the bin, one at a time.
 They can take out ONE piece at a time.
 If they take out more than one piece, they have to put ALL their pieces back in and skip their turn.

-How the Sight Word Game Never Ends
+How The Perfect Sight Word Game for Kindergarten Never Ends

 The student whose turn it is takes their foam sight word piece and reads the word out loud.
 Then they have to show the other students so everyone can hear and see the word.
 This helps check for accuracy.
 If the student gets their word right, they keep it.
 If they get it wrong they have to put it back in.
 Then the next student gets a turn and then the other.
 If any student pulls out a star piece, they have to put all their words back into the bin!
-This is the variable to the game that makes it keep going and going.
+This is the variable of the game that makes it keep going and going.

 Now the special pieces!
 You can add any fun pieces you want to.
 I use an arrow to reverse the order the game is going.
 So if the students are moving clockwise, they now have to take turns clockwise.
 If they pull a “Boys in”piece, all the boys have to put all their pieces back in.
 Same for the girls and for the “All in” piece.
 Lastly, have fun with this game and let your students have fun.